ethereum-optimism/community-hub/src/docs/useful-tools/monitoring.md

 ## Dashboards on Dune Analytics

-[Dune Analytics](https://dune.xyz) allows anyone to create dashboards that present information about Optimism Ethereum.
+[Dune Analytics](https://dune.xyz) allows anyone to create dashboards that present information about Optimism Mainnet.
 You can find a full list of community created dashboards for Optimism [here](https://dune.xyz/browse/dashboards?q=optimism), or [create your own](https://docs.dune.xyz/#queries) dashboard.

 Here are some of our favorite dashboards so far: